Senforsce/orch8rion/_docs/content/docs/dd-trace-go/custom-trace.md

 next: /docs/troubleshooting
 ---

-Orchestrion offers several ways to control the traces produced by instrumented applications.
+Orch8rion offers several ways to control the traces produced by instrumented applications.

 ## Prevent instrumentation of a section of code

-By default, `orchestrion` injects instrumentation _everywhere_ possible.
+By default, `orch8rion` injects instrumentation _everywhere_ possible.
 This ensures users get the maximum possible coverage from their applications, as it removes the possibility of someone forgetting to instrument a particular call.